microsoft/SandDance/dev.md

 # SandDance development

-The SandDance repo is a monorepo made up of several packages, managed by [Lerna]().
+The SandDance repo is a monorepo made up of several packages, managed by npm workspaces.
 SandDance is a component stack with the layer hierarchy below:

 1. [Deck.gl](https://github.com/uber/deck.gl) - WebGL rendering and canvas control.
 1. [Vega](https://github.com/vega/vega) - chart layout.